madrpernat/model-vs-feature-wsf-southwest/README.md

 This repository contains the code and data used in the study:

-**"The Relative Importance of Model Structure and Input Features for Water Supply Forecasting in Snow-Dominated River Basins of the Southwest US"**
+**"The Relative Importance of Model Type and Input Features for Water Supply Forecasting in Snow-Dominated Basins in the Southwestern US"**
 (*Submitted to* *The Journal of Hydrology: Regional Studies*)

 This study explores how model type and feature selection influence April–July (AMJJ) water supply forecast (WSF) skill in five snow-influenced watersheds in the southwestern United States.
 We compare five machine learning model types and introduce a new wrapper-based feature selection method—**Semi-Exhaustive Feature Search (SEFS)**—to identify the most predictive features for each basin–model type combination.